-\$50-120.
+S50-120.
 Second reading.
 (1) The Senate may resolve itself into a Committee of the Whole for consideration of business on second reading, by approval of a motion for that purpose.

-- (2) After a Committee of the Whole has been formed, the President shall appoint a chair to preside. - (3) All legislation considered in Committee of the Whole shall be read by a summary of its title.
-Proposed amendments shall be considered; then the bill shall be considered in its entirety. - (4) Prior to adoption of the Committee of the Whole report, a Senator may move to segregate legislation.
-If the motion prevails, the legislation remains on second reading. - (5) When a Committee of the Whole report on legislation is rejected, the legislation shall remain on second reading.
+- (2) After a Committee of the Whole has been formed, the President shall appoint a chair to preside. - 5 (3) All legislation considered in Committee of the Whole shall be read by a summary of its title. - Proposed amendments shall be considered; then the bill shall be considered in its entirety. - 7 (4) Prior to adoption of the Committee of the Whole report, a Senator may (1) 2 to segregate 8 legislation.
+If the motion prevails, the legislation remains on second reading. - (5) When a Committee of the Whole report on legislation is rejected, the legislation shall remain on second reading. - S50-130.

-S50-130.
 Committee of the Whole amendments.
-(1) All Committee of the Whole amendments shall be prepared, stipulating the date and time of preparation and staff approval, and delivered to the Secretary of the Senate for reading before the amendment is voted on.

-(2) Each amendment, rejected or adopted, shall be printed in the journal, along with the name of the sponsor and the vote on each.
+(1) All Committee of the Whole amendments shall be prepared, stipulating the date and time of preparation and staff approval, and delivered to the Secretary of the Senate for reading before the amendment is voted on. - (2) Each amendment, rejected or adopted, shall be printed in the journal, along with the name of the sponsor and the vote on each. - 16 S50-140.

-S50-140.
 Motions in Committee of the Whole.
-(1) All proper

-motions on second reading are debatable.

-- 2 (2) The only motions in order during Committee of the Whole are to: - (a) amend:
+(1) All proper motions as second reading are debatable. - 18 (2) The only motions in order during Committee of the Whole are to: - 19 (a) amend;

-- (b) recommend passage or nonpassage;
+- 20 (b) recommend passage or nonpassage;

-- (c) recommend concurrence or nonconcurrence;
+- 21 (c) recommend concurrence or nonconcurrence;

-- (d) indefinitely postpone;
+- 22 (d) indefinitely postpone;

-- (e) pass consideration;
+- 23 (e) pass consideration;

-- (t) rise:
+- 24 (f) rise;

-- (g) rise and report; or - (h) rise and report progress and ask leave to sit again. - 12 S50-150.
+- 25 (g) rise and report; or

+- 26 (h) rise and report progress and ask leave to sit again.

+- 27 S50-150.
 Committee of the Whole -- generally.
-(1) The 13 committee may not appoint subcommittees. - (2) The committee may not punish its members for misconduct, but may report disorder to the Senate. - S50-160.
+(1) The committee may not appoint subcommittees.

+- 29 (2) The committee may not punish its members for misconduct, but may report disorder to the 30 Senate.

+S50-160.
 Voting on second reading.
 On Order of Business No. 8, in addition to other methods, a recorded vote may be made in the following manner: the chair may call for a voice vote to accept or reject a question.
 If the vote is other than unanimous, the chair may ask that the lesser number on the question indicate their vote by standing.
 The Secretary will then record the vote of those standing.
 The chair may then rule that unless excused those not standing and present have voted on the prevailing side of the question and that their vote be recorded as such.
-If there was a unanimous voice vote, all those present will be recorded as having voted for the question.
+If there was a unanimous voice vote, all those present will be recorded as having voted for the guestion.